sparabu/eddie2/docs/prd/EDDIE_PRD_FEATURES.md

   - Display of multiple images in a grid layout when attached to the same message.
   - Persistence of image attachments across browser sessions (web platform).
   - All images in a multi-image message are sent to OpenAI for comprehensive analysis.
+  - Preservation of file order exactly as selected by the user in the file picker.
+  - Consistent ordering of files throughout the UI and when sending to the API.

 ### 1.4 Enhanced Chat Creation
 - **User Story**: As a user, I want a new chat to appear only after sending a first message, so my chat list doesn't fill with empty placeholders.